adrn/adrn.github.io/content/pages/index.rst

 :url:
 :save_as: index.html

-I'm currently a postdoctoral fellow at the
-`CCA <https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/>`_
-at the `Flatiron Institute <https://www.simonsfoundation.org/flatiron/>`_ in NYC. [`bio </bio.html>`_]
+I'm currently an Associate Research Scientist at the `CCA <https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/>`_ at the `Flatiron Institute <https://www.simonsfoundation.org/flatiron/>`_ in NYC. [`bio </bio.html>`_]